 Know your household and outdoor plants by name.
 Keep poisonous plants away from your child.

 Crawl through your rooms and put yourself at eye level, checking every place your children may go on their hands and knees.
-Be sure to properly throw away anything that could be harmful.
+Be sure to correctly throw away anything that could be harmful.

 Don't take medicine in front of your child.
 Children like to imitate adults.
-Don't tell your child that medicine is candy in order to get your child to take it.
+Don't tell your child that medicine is candy to get your child to take it.

 Read labels on all products you buy before you buy or use them.
 Buy products that are the least poisonous ones for the job.